-Achilles Tendinitis Treatment Malvern
+Achilles Tendinitis Treatment

 What Are The Symptoms Of Achilles Tendinitis?

-From our consultations with patients suffering from Achilles injuries, common experiences include:
+In our interactions with patients suffering from Achilles injuries, we’ve noted the following common symptoms:

-- Initial pain and stiffness in the area upon waking up in the morning
+- A pronounced discomfort and rigidity in the affected area when they get up in the morning

 - After several hours of activity, notably running, tennis, football, and dancing, the pain usually re-emerges